 She welcomed the lack of heat,

 the end of summer’s oppression,

-under, over, everywhere
+the pressure under, over, everywhere

-cooking her from within.
+having cooked her from within.

-In summer, the sun weighs
+In summer, the sun weighed

 down, disheartening from dreams,